 Introduction

 The Wall outlet is a termination point for AO CPE’s inbound coax cables.
-In some situations; such as NIU’s non-existence; WO will be a demarcation point for AO and interconnectivity on house-hold.
+In some situations; such as NIU’s non-existence; WO will be a demarcation point for AO and Wyre interconnectivity on house-hold.

 Wall Outlet tests will cover all of the Functional Requirements, as part of TELENET-INTERKABEL certification.